AdobeDocs/genstudio.en/help/user-guide/beta-release-notes.md

 The following known issues are scheduled for resolution in the GenStudio for Performance Marketers GA release.

-* Editors occasionally encounter a "Something went wrong" error message  on the [!DNL Create] Canvas during image generation. **Workaround**: If the error repeats, the user can log out, then log back in to GenStudio and re-generate the image.  <!-- GS-4813 -->
+* Editors occasionally encounter a "Something went wrong" error message  on the [!DNL Create Canvas] during image generation. **Workaround**: If the error repeats, the user can log out, then log back in to GenStudio and regenerate the image.  <!-- GS-4813 -->

-* The Create Canvas renders images in Meta ads incorrectly. <!-- GS-4864 -->
+* The [!DNL Create Canvas] renders images in Meta ads incorrectly. <!-- GS-4864 -->

 * Assets without campaigns can be successfully uploaded into [!DNL Content] but may not be visible to users. <!-- GS-4815 -->